devYaoYH/Meta-Intellectual-Musings/XAI/README.md

   <img src="/XAI/img/gam_interpretable_architecture.png">
 </p>
 <p align="center"><strong>Figure 8:</strong> This paper introduces the Neural Additive Model, a more interpretable network architecture for classification <a href="https://arxiv.org/pdf/2004.13912.pdf">Source</a></p>

+Even though utilizing attention to limit the input given to models reduces the domain under which models make their decision, it is still quite similar

 ## Case study: Google XAI Whitepaper